-The Riverside County Probation Department employs various strategies to address non-707(b) offenders:
+Riverside County employs various strategies to address non-707(b) offenders:

 - •A validated risk/needs assessment is utilized to determine an appropriate level of supervision and intervention services for the youth. - •Case plans are generated between the probation officer, youth, and the family to map out goals and tasks the youth should strive to complete during their supervision period.
 These are reviewed and updated periodically. - •Targeted responses are employed.
-Referrals are provided based upon needs specific to each youth, and with an appropriate dosage given the extent of need. - •Cognitive Behavioral Treatment is facilitated by probation corrections officers and probation officers.
-Through journaling, the goal is to have the youth make positive changes to their thoughts, feelings, and ultimate behaviors. - •Wide use of positive reinforcement is encouraged.
-The goal of probation corrections officers and probation officers is to provide youth with a ratio of "4 to 1" positive to negative feedback. - •A graduated sanctions matrix is utilized to implement alternatives to custody for youth.
+Referrals are provided based upon needs specific to each youth, and with an appropriate dosage given the extent of need. - •Cognitive Behavioral Interactive Journaling (such as Courage to Change or Forward Thinking) is facilitated by probation corrections officers and probation officers.
+Through journaling, the goal is to have the youth make positive changes to their thoughts, feelings, and ultimate behaviors. - •Wide use of positive reinforcement is encouraged. - •A graduated sanctions matrix is utilized to implement alternatives to custody for youth.

-Additionally, use of the matrix limits bias among officers and creates consistency among staff responses to both positive and negative behavior. - •Various modes of counseling are provided to the youth and their family based on eligibility criteria, to include: Multi-Dimensional Family Therapy (MDFT), Therapeutic Behavioral Services (TBS), and Functional Family Therapy (FFT). - •Specialized supervision models are utilized based on eligibility criteria and the needs of the youth/family.
-These include YAT, Wraparound, Home Supervision, and Aftercare/FFPS. - •The Interagency Placement Committee reviews all potential out-of- home cases and applies the Resource Family Approval (RFA) process whenever possible.
-The goal is to keep youth connected and in the homes of relatives or loved ones. - •Short-term Residential Therapeutic Programs (STRTPs) are utilized when necessary and in compliance with Continuum of Care Reform (CCR). - •Secure detention is utilized as a last resort.
+Additionally, use of the matrix limits bias among officers and creates consistency among staff responses to both positive and negative behavior. - •Various modes of counseling are provided by Behavioral Health to the youth and their family based on eligibility criteria, to include: Multi-Dimensional Family Therapy (MDFT) and Therapeutic Behavioral Services (TBS) - •Specialized supervision models are utilized based on eligibility criteria and the needs of the youth/family.
+These include Wraparound, Home Supervision, and Aftercare/FFPS. - •The Interagency Placement Committee reviews all potential out-of-home cases and applies the Resource Family Approval (RFA) process whenever possible.
+The goal is to keep youth connected and in the homes of relatives or loved ones. - •Short-term Residential Therapeutic Programs (STRTPs) are utilized when necessary and in compliance with Continuum of Care Reform (CCR) - •Secure detention is utilized as a last resort.
 For those in custody, they also engage in case planning, social awareness programming, physical and behavioral health screenings, and educational programming. - •Commitment to a treatment program is utilized for those determined to be in need of a higher level of intervention and services.
 These youth also receive the same services as those in detention.
-In addition, they also receive a battery of evidence-based programming, genderresponsive programming, employment readiness programming via the Youth Opportunity Centers (YOC), and the option for college/extended education for high school graduates.
+In addition, they also receive a battery of evidence-based programming, gender-responsive programming, employment readiness programming via the Youth Opportunity

+Centers (YOC), and the option for college/extended education for high school graduates.
 Seeking/maintaining employment is also an option for youth who are eligible.